How to Install and Use LZMA Compression on Linux

 This will compress filename to filename.xz.

-Compress a file with a different extension (using .lzma):
+Compress a file with the .lzma format:

 xz --format=lzma filename

-This will create filename.lzma.
+This creates filename.lzma.

 Compress multiple files: